In this post you will learn to understand how the DNS protocols SPF, DKIM and DMARC work together to protect your domain from phishers and spammers.

 • Example: "v=spf1 first string" "second string -all"

-• Can take up to a maximum of 10 DNS Lookups like include:spf.protection.outlook.com (which currently contains 1 DNS lookup, without child lookups)
+• Can take up to a maximum of 10 DNS Lookups, such as include:spf.protection.outlook.com (which currently contains 1 DNS lookup, without child lookups).

 CAUTION: If your DNS lookups are going to be around 10/10, you should take steps to stay well under 10 DNS lookups.
 Because if a vendor decides to add another DNS lookup within its SPF include (child lookup).
 Your SPF record will become inaccurate because it has reached the DNS lookup limit, which may result in email delivery problems.